NRC has been active in Somalia since 2004, providing protection and humanitarian assistance to refugees and internally displaced persons.

 NRC priorities for 2013 and beyond

-NRC’s immediate priority is to respond in a timely fashion to the ongoing food security crisis in order to save lives inside Somalia.
-Additionally, NRC will continue to work on emergency solutions for people who have recently been displaced, as well as provide durable solutions to those who have been displaced for many years (in particular in the IDP settlements of Puntland and Somaliland).
-NRC will also continue to strengthen its emergency preparedness and response capacity, its monitoring and evaluation systems and continue to diversify its donor base.
-Where the situation allows, NRC will be involved in the voluntary return and re-settlement of IDP and refugees.
+NRC’s immediate priority in Somalia remains the timely response to the needs of communities affected by displacement, due to insecurity and other causes, in order to save lives of affected populations.
+Prioritized activities focus on shelter and infrastructure construction; water, hygiene and sanitation; emergency education including youth education; protection; food security and livelihoods.
+Programmes target both emergency responses to acute crises as well as the capacity to address recurring protection needs of refugee or IDP populations through durable solutions.
+NRC will continue to work on emergency solutions for people who have recently been displaced, as well as provide durable solutions to those who have been displaced for many years (in particular in the IDP settlements of Puntland and Somaliland).
+NRC will continue to strengthen its emergency preparedness and response capacity, its Monitoring and Evaluation systems and continue to diversify its coverage in the region and its donor base.
+In this connection NRC is now engaged in humanitarian assistance to refugees in Djibouti.
+Where the situation allows, NRC in collaration with other actors, will be involved in the voluntary return and re-settlement of IDP and refugees.
+NRC will, therefore, be repositioning itself and making appropriate preparations to address the new challenges in the return process.

 NRC core activities in Somalia

-Food distribution: NRC’s main response to the famine and food insecurity has been the implementation of a large-scale voucher-based food distribution programme in Puntland and South Central Somalia.
+Food distribution: Somalia is still recovering from the massive loss of agricultural and pastoralist livelihoods affected by the 2011 famine.
+The most affected areas were in South Central Somalia and Puntland.
+There are currently about 1.05 million people in need of humanitarian assistance, and 107,000 people (5% of the population) are classified as being in food security ‘crisis’ or ‘emergency’ phase.
+NRC’s main response to the famine and food insecurity has been the implementation of a large-scale voucher-based food distribution programme in Puntland and South Central Somalia.
 Selected beneficiaries are provided with coupons to be exchanged for a predetermined food basket distributed by local suppliers.
-NRC has provided support to cumulatively 73,769 households (442,617 persons) across South Central Somalia and Puntland.
-According to FSNAU analysis report, the food security and nutrition is expected to improve in early 2013 due to favourable October to December Deyr rains and continued humanitarian response.
-However, displaced people living in settlements will remain food insecure and continued humanitarian assistance is needed to meet the food and nutritional need of these and other vulnerable groups.
+Despite the efforts made, the food security situation has not improved much over time.
+WFP trend analysis shows that recurrent serious shocks occurred between 2007 and 2012 and there has been insufficient recovery time between shocks.
+Situational analysis shows that displaced people living in settlements will remain food insecure and continued humanitarian assistance is needed to meet the food and nutritional need of these and other vulnerable groups.
 NRC will continue supporting people who are in need of food support but will focus more on livelihood support and skills training in order to increase resilience of the displaced population and vulnerable host communities.

-Shelter: NRC provides temporary, semi-permanent and permanent shelters to refugees and IDPs in Somalia.
-The shelter solutions proposed are generally dependent on the particular area and context: NRC has experimented on a number of shelter models over the years in order to provide beneficiaries with the best solution to their particular protection concerns.
+Shelter: Lack of appropriate shelter and necessary NFIs is a major concern for displaced populations living in IDP camps in Somalia.
+To address the critical need, NRC provides temporary, semi-permanent or permanent shelters depending on the particular area and context.
+Before the shelters are constructed, discussions are held with the communities, local leadership and other stakeholders to have a common understanding and agreement.
+NRC has experimented on a number of shelter models over the years in order to provide beneficiaries with the best solution to their particular protection concerns.
 Land ownership and tenure issues remain fundamental challenges to the construction of permanent shelters; NRC has been exploring and piloting a number of solutions to ensure durable solutions for IDPs.
 NRC also aims to contribute to the improvement of living conditions for displaced people through the distribution of NFI kits and shelter kits.
 These interventions help restore the dignity of IDPs and refugees, whilst increasing their physical protection and reducing the risk of abuse for women and children in particular.

 Water and Sanitation: In addition to providing shelter to the displaced and vulnerable communities, NRC also provides household and community latrines, and undertakes sanitation and hygiene promotion activities within the settlements.
-In 2012, the South Central Somalia programme piloted water supply and sanitation activities, rehabilitating five bore holes and constructing 1,000 latrines that benefited 22,227 IPDs.
-In 2013, NRC aims to continue providing vulnerable households with access to safe potable water, sanitation facilities and hygiene training in Somalia.
+In 2012, the South Central Somalia programme piloted water supply and sanitation activities rehabilitating 5 bore holes, constructing 1,000 latrines that benefited 22,227 IPDs.
+In the second half of 2013, 34,886 IDPs were assisted through the provision of safe potable water, sanitation facilities and hygiene training in South Central Somalia, Puntland and Somaliland.
+NRC has successfully piloted Solar powered water supply system in South Central.
+The system has proved to be more reliable and cost effective in the long-term compared to the diesel powered borehole pumping system.
+This is part of environmental mainstreaming in humanitarian response.

 Protection: Internally displaced people are very vulnerable to abuse and often see their rights denied.
-In Somalia, NRC works in partnership with UNHCR on the Protection Monitoring Network and Population Movement Tracking project.
-52 local partners were engaged in 2012 to collect protection and displacement information for planning and advocacy purposes.
-NRC aims at strengthening its capacity on legal assistance in the region to protect land tenure as well as increase its capacity to generate better information on protection needs of long term displaced persons.
-Additionally, NRC seeks to prevent abuse and protect IDPs and refugees’ rigths by mainstreaming protection concerns in its programming.
+In Somalia, NRC has been working in partnership with UNHCR on the Protection Monitoring Network and Population Movement Tracking project to sensitize the IDPs, communities, authorities and other stakeholders on the rights of IDP.
+In this project NRC is working with selected local partners in the three regions to collect protection and displacement information for planning and advocacy purposes.
+NRC aims at further strengthening its capacity on legal assistance in the region to protect land tenure as well as increase its capacity to generate better information on protection needs of long term displaced persons.
+Additionally, NRC will seek to prevent abuse and protect IDPs and returnees’ rigths by mainstreaming protection concerns in its programming.